wp-plugins/fraxion/readme.txt

 == Changelog ==
 = 0.5.5 =

 Fixed bug with links to online test version of Fraxion Payments.
+0.5.4 is broken.

 = 0.5.4 =